An Example of a Humanist or Celebrant-led Ceremony

-Certificate of Marriage:
+Certificate of Marriage

 Handfasting is a traditional and symbolic way of joining two people in matrimony.
 We have 3 ribbons, braided together to represent Jane’s life, John’s life and their new life together, bound by their love and commitment to each other which I will tie loosely round their hands.

-Here are a few others that have been used by couples:
+Here are a few others examples:

-The giving of roses to the two mothers of the bride and groom
+- Giving roses to the two mothers of the bride and groom

 Conclusion of the Ceremony

-The Celebrant will draw the ceremony to a close.
+The celebrant will draw the ceremony to a close.
 They will all have their own specific closing statements.
 Here is an example:

 John and Jane, you have both made the declarations required by law.
 You have exchanged special promises and made a solemn and binding contract with each other in the presence of your family, witnesses and guests.
 May your home be a source of love and happiness.
 Know that as you leave this room you will be carrying the love and good wishes of everybody here with you.

 Ladies and gentlemen to conclude the ceremony if I can ask John and Jane to turn round to face your guests, may I present to you all, Mr and Mrs Smith.

 This is an example of a possible format for a celebrant ceremony, including some of the ideas that have been used by other couples.
 The only restriction is your imagination.